2020 Fundrise Review

 More importantly, stock market dips don’t affect private real estate returns to the same extent as public real estate investment returns.
 Private real estate has its own set of risks, but you can expect monthly dividend payments each quarter.

 With Fundrise, you need to invest for the long haul.
-The reason you can earn more with private real estate than public real estate is the long-term investing horizon.
-If you want to sell your investment, it takes at least 60 days to get your money back.
+One of the reasons you can earn more with private real estate versus public real estate is the long-term investing horizon.
+If you want to sell your investment, it takes 60 – 90 days to get your money out.
+Also, there is a tiered penalty of 1% – 3% for withdrawing your funds from Fundrise before the five year mark.
 This is because Fundrise has to find another investor.

 If you’ve ever tried selling a house, you know how long the closing process takes.
 Investing in private real estate is very similar.